Martha Argerich

 Marios Papadopoulos conductor

 Mozart may not have known the ‘Jupiter’ symphony would become his last, but it’s hard to imagine how he could have followed it.
 Mozart’s last symphony is a work of majestic intensity and liberation but also a continuous stream of musical joy that wears its brilliance lightly.
 Before it, titan of the piano Martha Argerich joins Marios Papadopoulos and the Orchestra for a score Beethoven wrote to showcase his own virtuosity.
-The C major Piano Concerto portrays the influence of Mozart, but shoes signs of Beethoven’s unmistakable heroic brilliance too.
+The C major Piano Concerto portrays the influence of Mozart, but shows signs of Beethoven’s unmistakable heroic brilliance too.

 31 Mar 2023